Assessment Measures and Data

 Program-level assessment measures are tools used to gather student learning information (data) to support decision-making about teaching, learning, and curricula.
 These assessment measures typically fall into two categories: direct and indirect.

-- Direct measures are assessments of students’ performances or work products (by faculty or other professionals) that provide demonstrated evidence of student learning on skills and knowledge identified in program-level student learning outcomes (SLOs).
+- Direct measures are assessments (by faculty or other professionals) of students work products or performances that provide demonstrated evidence of program-level SLOs (i.e., skills and knowledge).

 Direct and indirect measures come in many forms (see resources linked below), and may vary to best meet the needs of the program.